js216/CeNTREX/DAQ/README.md

 devices, directly.
 Instead, `ControlGUI` instantiates `Device` objects that in communicate with the drivers to record parameters and pass commands to the external devices.
 This enables thread-based parallelism; each `Device` instance runs in a separate thread for quasi-synchronous control of devices.
+The data returned from each device is put in a FIFO queue; there is one such queue (`dev.data_queue`) per device.

+In addition to the `Device` objects, when the user starts control, an `HDF_writer` object is instantiated.
+In its thread, it periodically reads all the data from the device data queues and writes it to HDF datasets.

+`PlotsGUI` and `MonitoringGUI` are used, respectively, to make plots about the data currently being collected, and to display the latest values measured.

 ## Configuration files